 We propose an alternative approach.
-We abandon the search at the level of primitives and instead conduct the search at the level of cells, where the number of successors is limited and does not depend on the amount of motion primitives.
-During the search, we simultaneously reason about the possible motion primitives that can pass through the cells.
-This is achieved through careful organization of the search space (i.e. we introduce a search element that is a combination of a cell and a set of primitives) and a proper definition of the successor relationship.
-As a result we are able to obtain optimal solutions faster leveraging the cell-by-cell nature of the search process.
+Instead of searching at the level of primitives, we search at the level of individual cells.
+During the search, we simultaneously reason about the motion primitives that can pass through the cells.
+This is achieved by defining a new search element that combines a cell with a set of primitives and a proper successor relationship.
+This approach allows for obtaining optimal solutions faster by leveraging its cell-by-cell nature.

-To gain an intuition about how our search operates, consider an example illustrated in Fig.~\ref{example_mesh_graph}.
-On the left, we see a partial collision trace that ends with a magenta cell -- a cell that is under expansion.
-Assume that we know this cell can be reached by first applying the red primitive in the start state, followed by any of the green primitives (as their collision traces do not differ before reaching this cell).
-We store information about the primitives that pass through a cell, and this augmentation is called an \emph{extended cell} (which is central to our approach and will be formally defined later).
-With this information, we can infer that the cell under expansion may have two successors (the ones that follow it along the green primitives) -- the cells depicted in orange.
-We generate the corresponding extended cells as successors, propagating the information about the primitives that pass through them.
-At a later stage of the search, one of these cells is chosen for expansion -- the one to the right (see the right part of Fig.~\ref{example_mesh_graph}).
-As the information on the motion primitives was propagated from its predecessor (note that the gray ones are not included in this information, as they led to a different cell from the predecessor), we can again establish which of the adjacent grid cells may serve as the continuation of the collision trace -- the cell above the expanding one.
+Fig.~\ref{example_mesh_graph} illustrates the intuition behind our search.
+On the left, a partial collision trace ends at a magenta cell under expansion.
+Assume this cell is reached by a red primitive, followed by any of the green ones, as their collision traces do not differ before this point.
+We store information about all primitives passing through a cell, forming what we call an \emph{extended cell}.
+This augmentation allows us to infer a small set of successors: the orange cells along the paths of the green primitives.
+For these successors, we generate corresponding extended cells, propagating the information about the primitives that pass through them.
+Later, when the search expands one such successor (e.g., the cell to the right, see the right panel of Fig.~\ref{example_mesh_graph}), its propagated information (gray primitives are excluded, as they led to a different cell) determines the cell above as the only valid continuation.

-This example highlights the main idea of our approach -- conducting the search at the level of cells while simultaneously reasoning over the motion primitives that pass through them.
-Next, we describe it in more details.